Skip to content

 The CMS is intentionally lightweight.
 It covers common content needs but does not include:

-• Drag-and-drop page builder — planned for a future release.
+• Drag-and-drop page builder — planned.
 Currently, pages are edited through the structured block editor in the admin.

 • Versioning — pages do not have revision history yet.
 Save carefully.